dlang-community/experimental.xml/README.md

 - a cursor API represents the first high-level facility of the library; it allows to advance in the document structure, querying nodes for their properties and skipping them when not needed;
+- a validating cursor wraps a cursor, performing validations while advancing in the structure; validations are plugged-in at compilation time;
 - more higher-level API (e.g. DOM building) will be implemented as soon as possible.